 The bus is a hop on hop off so if there’s somewhere you want to stop just ring the bell in advance and the driver will stop for you.
 You are entitled to get back on at that stop or any other later on.
 Your ticket is also valid for two days.

-From interesting facts about the houses opposite the Cathedral being the first row of numbered houses in the UK to how Lincoln got it’s name (Lindon meaning pool by the hill).
+From interesting facts about the houses opposite the Cathedral is the first row of numbered houses in the UK to how Lincoln got its name (Lindon meaning pool by the hill).
 Plus much more that I won’t tell you because it’s up to you to go and find out.